WHAT TO WEAR IN A SAUNA

 AVOID METAL PARTS

-A golden rule when it comes to deciding what to wear in a sauna is to avoid anything with metal parts.
+A golden rule when it comes to deciding what to wear in a sauna is, avoid anything with metal parts.
 If you own a bikini, swimsuit, or bathing shorts that are decorated with metal accessories – leave them at home.
 They should not be used in a sauna.

 Metal is a highly conductive material.
 And, when you place it in a sauna it becomes very hot, very quickly.
 If your swimwear is decorated with metallic features these will soon overheat, lead to discomfort, and in the worse cases can burn your skin.
 Avoid metal at all times.